1995 Cleveland Indians season

-The 1995 Cleveland Indians season was the Major League Baseball season that led to the Indians returning to the World Series for the first time since 1954.
-In a season that started late by 18 games – giving it just 144 games – the Indians finished in first place in the American League Central Division with a record of 100 wins and 44 losses.
+The 1995 Cleveland Indians season was the 95th season for the franchise.

+This season led to the Indians returning to the World Series and their first postseason of any kind since 1954.
+The season started late by 18 games due to the 1994 strike, giving it just 144 games.
+The Indians finished in first place in the American League Central Division with a record of 100 wins and 44 losses.
 This was the first team in the history of the American League ever to win 100 games in a season that had fewer than 154 games.

 The most outstanding pitcher for the Indians was their relief pitcher, José Mesa, who finished second in the voting for the American League's Cy Young Award.
 Mesa pitched in 62 games; he led the league by being the finishing pitcher in 57 games, and he saved a league-leading 46 games, even though he pitched just exactly 64 innings.
 Mesa was the winning pitcher in three games, and he lost none.
 Mesa's earned run average was a microscopic 1.13.
 Mesa only gave up eight earned runs, one unearned run, and three home runs in the entire regular season.

 The most outstanding batter and everyday player for the Indians was their left fielder, Albert Belle, who finished second in the voting for the American League's Most Valuable Player Award.
 Belle played in 143 of the 144 games, and became the first major leaguer to hit 50 doubles and 50 home runs in a single season.
 Belle led the league in runs scored (121), runs batted in (126), doubles (52), home runs (50), total bases (377), and slugging percentage (.690).
 Belle had 173 hits and a batting average of .317.

 The second most outstanding batter and everyday player for the Indians was their right fielder, Manny Ramirez.
 Ramirez played in 137 games, scored 85 runs, batted in 107 runs, hit 26 doubles and 31 home runs, had 149 hits, and batted .308.